Codes over Trees: The Tree Balls of Trees for Stars and Path Trees

-We turn to study the size of the tree ball of trees for lines.
-We first simplify the formula of Theorem~\ref{theo35} in the line case. \begin{theorem} The size of the tree ball of trees for a line satisfies
+We turn to study the size of the tree ball of trees for path trees.
+We first simplify the formula of Theorem~\ref{theo35} in the path tree case. \begin{theorem} The size of the tree ball of trees for a path tree satisfies

 \end{theorem} \begin{IEEEproof} Denote by $A$ the set